NoorulainKhaliq/senior_enrichment/README.md

   * can create a campus
   * can edit a campus's info, including adding/removing a student to/from that campus
   * can delete a campus
-  * can create a student
+  * can create a student X
   * can edit a student's info, including the campus that student is assigned to
-  * can delete a student
+  * can delete a student X

 ### Routes